ci-blox/Ignition-Go/README.md

 # Ignition Go     | <a style="text-align:right" href='https://pledgie.com/campaigns/30957'><img alt='Click here to lend your support to: Ignition Go - development fund and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30957.png?skin_name=chrome' border='0' ></a><small>  &nbsp;Status:</small> <img src="https://travis-ci.org/ci-blox/Ignition-Go.svg?branch=master"/><img src="https://styleci.io/repos/49680592/shield?style=plastic&branch=master" />
-A Modular (HMVC) App Building Framework - complete with front end, REST api and admin area
+A Modular (HMVC) App Building Framework - complete with front end, REST api, and admin area

+NOTE: GREAT NEWS: WE HAVE UPDATED TO BOOTSTRAP 4 AND USE YARN INSTEAD OF NPM / BOWER NOW. (if you want the old Bootstrap 3.3 see the releases)

 - create "blox" modules to build enterprise class web applications
-- uses Codeigniter 3.x and Bootstrap 3.x
+- uses Codeigniter 3.x and now Bootstrap 4.0.x
 - can be used as a quickstart project starter/boilerplate
 - *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
 Ignition Go includes a web-based generator.
 Planned example "blox" would be a bulk emailer, report manager, and many more!!!

-### Help wanted: contact us to help enhance this amazing web app builder!
+### Help wanted please: contact us to help enhance this amazing web app builder!
 Please contact us to contribute.

 ### Server Requirements (Preferred)